 Fun fact: The Somali is simply a long-haired, fluffier version of the Abyssinian (aka Aby), so we’re calling it a tie for these two in terms of friendliest cat breeds!
 High in energy and crazy curious, the Aby and Somali aren’t typically found lollygagging in your lap.
 Why?
 They prefer entertaining you with their agility and intelligence.
 But what really lands these two types of felines on our list of friendliest cat breeds?
 Acceptance and adoration of all!
 There’s no stranger danger here — both of these breeds will mix and mingle with anyone they meet!

-The Siamese is a regular gossip girl, making her the life of the party and a furry friend to all.
+The Siamese earns a spot in this roundup of friendliest cat breeds because she’s the life of the party and a furry friend to all.
 She’s one loud lady and has no qualms about voicing her opinions (or complaints) for the world to hear.
 The Siamese is also sassy, sociable and affectionate — traits that help her win admirers wherever she goes.
 She’s so affectionate and easy to get along with, in fact, that some compare her personality to that of a canine.

 Dubbed America’s Gentle Giant, the Maine Coon is the largest domestic cat breed — and his heart is every bit as big as his size!
 This breed loves everyone he meets — from children to other animals, and adores long, quiet cuddle sessions or a rambunctious bit of playtime.
 A few other personality traits that make him a no-brainer on our list of friendliest cat breeds?
 He’ll give frequent head butts, and play shadow with his favorite humans to let them know how special they are!